ARPA-Network/BLS-TSS-Network/docs/eigenlayer-onboarding.md

 ## 1. config file path on your host machine
 ## 2. DB folder path on your host machine
 ## 3. log folder path on your host machine
-## 4. (Optional) keystore file path on your host machine.
-Note that if you provide keystore, you don't need to provide private key again in your config as the keystore will override private key.
+## 4. (Optional) Node account keystore file path on your host machine.
+If you provide keystore, you don't need to provide private key again in your config as the keystore will override private key.

 docker run -d \
 --name arpa-node \